anthonyhana04/Bobcat-Population-Dynamics-Research/README.md

 # 🐾 Bobcat Population Dynamics Research

+THE CODE FOR THIS PROJECT IS IN THE PDF REPORT, THIS WAS REQUESTED BY OUR PROFESSOR AT THE TIME.

 A mathematical modeling project analyzing bobcat population trends and sustainability through age-structured simulations.

 ## 📘 Overview